Key Takeaways

 The No-Helmet Defense

-Oklahoma does not require helmets for riders over 18, as provided by 47 O.S. § 12-402.
-Despite this, insurance companies routinely argue that an unhelmeted rider's injuries should be discounted because they failed to "mitigate" their damages.
-This argument has significant legal limitations.
-Helmet choice cannot reduce your recovery for injuries that helmets would not have prevented — leg fractures, internal organ damage, spinal injuries, road rash, and certain types of head trauma are all unaffected by helmet use.
-An attorney experienced in motorcycle litigation knows how to limit the helmet defense to prevent it from unfairly reducing compensation.
+Oklahoma does not require helmets for riders who are 18 or older, as provided by 47 O.S. § 12-609.
+Despite this, insurance companies may argue that an unhelmeted rider's injuries should be discounted because they failed to "mitigate" damages.
+That argument has limits.
+Helmet evidence should be tied to medical causation; it should not reduce compensation for injuries a helmet would not have prevented, such as leg fractures, internal injuries, spinal injuries, or road rash.
+An attorney experienced in motorcycle litigation can challenge an overbroad helmet defense.

 Comparative Negligence